-Ah, college.
+College.
 That place where you can watch a professor in a tweed jacket zip on a scooter around someone holding a “Free Hugs” sign.
 You’d stop to appreciate the moment, but you’re rushing to class so you can turn in your paper on “The Behaviors of Quantum Physics in Relation to Temporal Mechanics as Implied by ‘Harry Potter and the Prisoner of Azkaban.’”
-Nearby, a guy’s under a tree strumming a guitar.
-Poorly.
-He’s not wearing shoes for some reason.

 College sounds weird.

-No matter how surreal the explanations you’ve heard about college are, whether stories from the people you know or what you’ve seen on TV, there’s a lot to unpack when you start, both literally and figuratively.
+No matter how surreal the explanations you’ve heard about college are, there’s a lot to unpack when you start, both literally and figuratively.

-One of the best parts about college is that you get to make it your own unique experience.
-But there are a few universals about the college experience that can help you make the most of these next few years of your life.
+One of the best parts about college is that you get to make it your own experience.
+But there are a few universals about college life that can help you make the most of these next few years.

 Biggest Things to Consider when Starting College

 You’ll have a lot more say in your schedule, but that makes for more responsibility.
 Plan ahead and stick to your commitments.
 No one will be there to make sure you get out the door on time in the morning.